Plumbing Permits: When Required, How to Apply & What It Costs

 The permitting process is managed at the local level, so the exact steps vary by city and county.
 However, the general process follows a consistent framework.

-3. Pay the permit fee — Costs typically range from $25 to $500 for most residential plumbing projects, scaling with the scope of work.
+3. Pay the permit fee.
+Costs typically range from $30 to $500 for most residential plumbing projects in 2026, scaling with the scope of work.

-4. Wait for approval — Simple permits may be approved same-day; more complex projects involving plan review can take days to weeks.
+4. Wait for approval.
+Simple permits may be approved same-day.
+More complex projects involving plan review can take 1 to 3 weeks.

-6. Schedule your inspection — Request an inspection at the appropriate stage (e.g., rough-in before walls are closed, final after completion).
+6. Schedule your inspection.
+Request an inspection at the appropriate stage (rough-in before walls are closed, final after completion).

 Pincher's Pro Tip

 Apply for your permit early.
-Delays in approval can push back your entire project timeline, especially for larger jobs like bathroom additions or new construction plumbing.
-Factor 1–3 weeks into your schedule for permit processing.
+Delays in approval can push back your entire project timeline, especially for larger jobs like bathroom additions or plumbing for home additions.
+Factor 1 to 3 weeks into your schedule for permit processing.

 Homeowner vs. Licensed Plumber: Who Pulls the Permit?